 Advertisement

-This beachside retreat in Punta Fuego, Nasugbu, Batangas is more than just a vacation home—it showcases the beauty of Filipino architecture tailored for contemporary coastal living.
+This beachside retreat in Punta Fuego, Nasugbu, Batangas is more than just a vacation home—it showcases the beauty of Filipino tailored for contemporary coastal living.
 Designed by A. Mañosa + Architects, this abode was envisioned to be a party house for the client’s son, blending architectural fundamentals from the bahay kubo—the signature of the Mañosa design firms—with modern touches tailored to the lifestyle of its owner.

 Where Vernacular Meets Modernity by A. Mañosa + Architects.